 The first time I went to the grocery store and bagged all of my groceries but didn’t have my wallet I was shocked.

 How could this happen?!
 I exclaimed to the cashier, rubbing my pregnant belly and exasperating that I had NEVER done this before.
-(Bless her for being gracious and telling me “this happens all the time.”)
+(Bless her for being gracious and telling me that “this happens all the time.”)

-The second time it happened, though, I was just flat out scared.
+The second time it happened, though, I was just flat out scared:

 Have I completely lost my mind??
-I wondered.

-Will I EVER remember how to grocery shop again??!
+Will I ever remember how to grocery shop again??!